 - 5.1 The Council has a responsibility for conducting the continuous review of the effectiveness of its Governance Framework including the system of internal control.
 This review of effectiveness is informed by the work of the Corporate Leadership Team and CGSG who have a responsibility for the development and maintenance of the governance environment, the Annual Report from the Head of the Internal Audit Service and also reports from the External Auditor and any other review agencies and inspectorates. - 5.2 The purpose of a review is to identify and evaluate the key controls in place to manage principal risks.
-It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant internal control issues. - Council continues to operate robust internal controls and good public financial management.
-Continued action is required to manage financial pressures and develop strategies to meet the long term financial challenges that face the Council.
+It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant internal control issues. - 5.3 The opinion of the Chief Finance Officer is that the Council continues to operate robust internal controls and good public financial management.
+Continued action is required to manage financial pressures and develop strategies to meet the long-term financial challenges that face the Council.
 There has been no re-course for the Chief Finance Officer to exercise their statutory powers and the Council complies with its financial regulations and procedures together with relevant codes of practice and guidance.
 The Finance Function continues to provide an effective and efficient service whilst enabling the Council to meet its priorities within a robust financial framework.
 Evidence to support this opinion is provided below.